jolson615/tech-exchange-2021/u1-html-git/html-project-guide.md

 ## Teaching Tips

 This is students' first time working at length on anything together, so it is critically important to lower the stakes as much as possible.
-Emphasize that the point is not to for students to flex their existing coding skills, but rather to meet the core requirements and make sure that everyone on their team feels comfortable with the HTML and CSS basics.
+Emphasize that the point is not for students to flex their existing coding skills, but rather to meet the core requirements and make sure that everyone on their team feels comfortable with the HTML and CSS basics.

 It's also going to be important to suss out which groups are dysfunctional as early as possible.
 The two strongest levers to do so are:
 * Dropping by breakout rooms to examine the work that students are doing.
 * Checking in with student groups who do not meet benchmark deadlines.

-Avoid letting students apportion responsibilities such that one student in a group ends up with a completely nontechnical set of tasks.
+Avoid letting students allocate responsibilities such that one student in a group ends up with a completely nontechnical set of tasks.
 If, for example, a group tells you "Joseph is writing all the copy for the page in this Google Doc and then Alexandria's doing the HTML and I'm doing the CSS" that's a good sign that Joseph is experiencing some imposter syndrome and this group needs to be reminded to support him in learning HTML, not just cover for him so that he doesn't have to practice it.

 ## What We’re Building <a id="building"></a>